thomasJang/gulp-marko-ax5/README.md

 <h1>Hello Thomas</h1>
 ```

-And youn can use with [gulp-changed](https://github.com/sindresorhus/gulp-changed)
+And you can use with [gulp-changed](https://github.com/sindresorhus/gulp-changed)

 ```js
 gulp.task('default', function () {